- Intro to Devskiller test

 To complete the programming task you will need to implement certain functionalities (described in the requirements and test documentation) in the assessment’s project.
 Tests with several units might be included to help you verify your solution, but remember that those tests do not cover all the requirements and edge cases.

 Remember to upload your solution before the time is up.

 Before starting the programming task, you will need to choose one of three possible options for completing the task.
-NOTE: You can change the selected option at any time during the test. (remember about time!).
+NOTE: You can change the selected option at any time during the test, but if you begin with In-browser editor and switch to one of the other modes your code may be lost, so please copy your code from the In-browser IDE to your own before changing modes. (remember about time!).

 If you have chosen the option to clone the GIT repository, you will be able to see the window as shown below.